What are the Traits of a good Franchise?

 One of the intriguing things about the franchise industry is the range or types of franchises in so many different industries.
-I currently use an Excel spreadsheet to track the 37 different industry types of franchises that are available.
-The purpose of this document is to find the right franchise that fits the franchise buyer or as I like to say, each entrepreneur has a genius be it sales, operations, management or whatever so let’s find the right franchise that fits your genius.
+I currently use an Excel spreadsheet to track 37 different industries.
+The main purpose of this spreadsheet is so I can find the right franchise to fit each buyer.
+Or, as I like to say, each entrepreneur has a genius be it sales, operations or management so let’s find the right franchise that fits that genius.

 What are the traits of the better franchise systems?

-The more successful franchise companies understand their strengths and weaknesses and are constantly striving to improve and get better.
-There are certain traits that I see the successful franchises share.
+The more successful franchise companies understand their strengths and weaknesses.
+They are constantly striving to improve and get better.
+These companies have certain traits to be successful.
+Here are those successful traits.

-One of the keys for a franchise buyer to be successful is understanding the money they pay to buy a franchise should be seen as requiring a Return On Investment.
+One of the keys for a franchise buyer to be successful is understanding the money they pay should be seen as requiring a Return On Investment.
 The franchise program should therefore provide an opportunity of profitability that relates to their initial investment.
-The higher the investment, the greater return the franchisee should expect.
+The higher the investment, the greater Return On Investment the buyer should expect.

-Equally, a good franchise program recognizes that there needs to be a balance between the profit earned by the franchisor and the franchisees.
+Equally, a good program recognizes that there needs to be a balance between the profit earned.
 If it becomes out of balance where one party is doing better than the other then the imbalance leads to a downward spiral.

 A good executive management team communicates issues, improvements as well as strategic changes.
 But there is more.
 A good franchise system or indeed any good business has to have a model that includes access to the executive management team or a franchise advisory committee.